 - The Great Lotus Stupa, German Monastery

 The best thing I like about traveling is the local food.
-I am food Junkie and like to taste varieties of local food.
+I am a food Junkie and like to taste varieties of local food.
 If you are among the people who like to taste local street food instead of eating at McDonalds while traveling, Lumbini might be a great place for you.
-A sub mixture of Indian/Nepali food in varieties of style can be found in this region.
+A sub-mixture of Indian/Nepali food in a variety of styles can be found in this region.

 There are many street vendors selling delicious homemade local food, mostly with Indian Flavor.
 Remember, Lumbini is right at the Indian Border.
 Hence, Indian food is common.
 Most of the food you will find is vegetarian.
-Momo, Noodles, Curries, Pakauda, Samosa, Tikiya Chat and Pani Puri are most common.
-Order your food, sit for a while and enjoy the food.
+Momo, Noodles, Curries, Pakauda, Samosa, Tikiya Chat, and Pani Puri are the most common.
+Order your food, sit for a while, and enjoy the food.
 You won’t find Western Hygiene here, but find the local taste.